-I go to a lot of weddings in a wide variety of venues from fields to stately homes and consider myself something of an expert.
-If you had been to as many weddings as I have you would be too.
+I go to a lot of weddings in a wide variety of venues from fields to stately homes so I know what works and what doesn’t.
 Alex and Jo got everything right.

 - A variety of canapes and drinks both alcoholic and alcohol free

 - Daytime interactive memorable entertainment to bring people together

 - Assigned seating and a seating plan outside the room